-Next Generation – Collaboration for Development was a joint three-year program of Cooperation Canada, formerly the Canadian Council for International Cooperation (CCIC), and the Canadian Association for the Study of International Development (CASID).
+Next Generation – Collaboration for Development was a joint three-year program of Cooperation Canada, formerly the Canadian Council for International Cooperation (CCIC), and the Canadian Association for the Study of International Development (CASID) between 2017 2019.

 Funded by the International Development Research Centre, Next Generation aimed to position Canada as a leader in innovative, multi-stakeholder international development and humanitarian research, practice and policy development.
-The goal was to encourage better collaborations between civil society and academia, and strengthen the Canadian ecosystem of research and knowledge sharing.
+The program’s overarching goal was to encourage better collaborations between civil society and academia and strengthen the Canadian ecosystem of research and knowledge sharing.
 The ability to do development work and deliver humanitarian assistance rests largely on the ability of different actors to work together, and exchange knowledge and expertise: when practitioners and scholars come together there is a co-production of knowledge that leads to research that is timely, relevant, and based on evidence, which feeds into programming and policy.